nanddeepn/nanddeepn.github.io/_posts/2026-02-28-foundry-models-in-copilot-studio.md

 ## Working with Images and Documents (When Relevant)

-If your prompt includes **image input**, Copilot Studio will only show Azure AI Foundry models that support image/document usage.
+If your prompt includes **image input**, Copilot Studio will only show Microsoft Foundry models that support image/document usage.
 Microsoft lists examples like Phi vision models and GPT-4o/GPT-4.5-preview among those that work with images.

 (If your use case is purely text, you can ignore this and just focus on chat-completion models.)